 - 13.1.
-The following activities and areas have been identified as risky activities or areas in the School.
-Such areas in which risk assessments are of particular importance are:
+The following activities and areas of risk have been identified as risky activities or areas in the School.
+The list is non-exhaustive and includes:

+- 13.2.
+Educational

 - Early Years School Stage (EYFS) activities

 - Educational Visits and Trips

-- Fire safety

-- Health and Safety

 - Swimming Pool safety (Queenswood)

-- Playgrounds, buildings and footpaths

-- 13.2.
-Other examples of the kinds of potential risk or hazard that have been identified and addressed by a risk assessment at the School or one of its Schools are:

-- sports training and matches
+- Science experiments

+- Design & technology

+- Pottery

+- Cookery Club

-- sports and PE facilities
+- Sport and PE activity

-- school facilities, such as classrooms and science laboratories
+- Drama & Dance

-- school trips
+- School Trips

-- public coming onto the School estate to use the Sports Hall facilities or trespassing from the rights of way
+13.3.
+Support

-- Collection and drop off of pupils
+- Catering and cleaning

-- slip and trip hazards
+- Caretaking and security

+- Legionella

+- Asbestos

+- Grounds / traffic management

+- Site visitors

+- Fire & emergencies

-- 13.3.
+- 13.4.
 A risk assessment is undertaken when a special event takes place at the School.
 The School employs model or generic risk assessments for educational activities and visits.
 Guidance on risk assessments can be found at Annex A.